Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 3. Drag and drop states/province  into the cards  color section and show the filter.<br/>

 ![](/research/Images/Trend_US_State.PNG)

-     Figure 1: Number of cases and deaths of US states
+Figure: Number of cases and deaths of US states

 ## Task 4 Create a Dashboard

 We can combine multiple visualizations as a dashboard.
 With the visualizations

 # 7. Integration with other tools

 Resources